How do we engage with Independence Day?

 After 20 years as an educator and the parent of four on the Tuscarora Nation, she now serves as an indigenous peacekeeper and restorative practitioner with national and international religious, educational, and corporate institutions.
 She is an active member of the Ahimsa Collective, The Honeycomb Justice Hive, and started Collective Wisdoms.

-Register to get access to:
+When you register to get access to:

 Download the resources and Inquiries Document.